Flag of Portugal: National colours

 The national colours constitute the portable variants of the National Flag for use on parades by the military units.
 In the past, the colours had a practical function, being used as a signal to guide the military units in battle.
 Originally, the colours were referred as "regimental flags" (bandeiras regimentais) or "military units flags" (bandeiras das unidades militares), but now they are referred as "national standards" (estandartes nacionais).
 The colours are always carried in parade by a junior officer, escorted by a colour guard.

-The standard model of the colours – also adopted in 1911 – is a rectangular flag measuring 1.20 m in width and 1.30 m in length (ratio 12:13).
+The standard model of the colours – also adopted in 1911 – is a rectangular flag measuring 1.20 m in width and 1.20 m in length (ratio 1:1).
 Green and red are positioned at the hoist and fly, respectively, but occupy the field in an equal manner (1:1).
 Centred over the colour boundary lie the armillary sphere and Portuguese shield, surrounded by two yellow laurel branches intersecting at their stems.
 These are bound by a white stripe bearing the verse by Luís de Camões "Esta é a ditosa pátria minha amada" ("This is my beloved blissful homeland") as the motto.
 This differs from the version of coat of arms employed as emblem, where the laurel shoots are tied by a green and red stripe without the verse.
 The sphere's outer diameter is one-third of the width and lies 35 cm from the upper edge and 45 cm from the lower edge.

-Official design for the standardized model of the national colors, adopted in 2020.
+Official design for the standardized model of the national colours, adopted in 2020.

 Although the 1911 regulation is, theoretically, still in force, the various branches of the Armed Forces made specific changes to it and so, several types of colours are used by the different military units.
 For example, the colours adopted by the Portuguese Army, in 1979, measures just 0.80 × 0.80 m.